F3F1T0/Number-Guesser/README.md

 # Number Guessing Game

 A robust command-line interface (CLI) game developed in Python.
 This project was built as part of the [roadmap.sh](https://roadmap.sh/backend) Backend Developer learning path to practice fundamental programming concepts, input validation, and project structure.
+The original link of the project is: https://roadmap.sh/projects/number-guessing-game

 ## Features